China's Got Talent: Series 3 (2011–12)

-Series 3 opened with a pre-show with especial guests such as finalist of the second season like Tian Ma and international artist like Daniela Anahí Bessia among others.
-The auditions premiered on 20 November 2011.
+Series 3 began with a pre-show with especial guests such as finalist of the second season like Tian Ma and international artist like Daniela Anahí Bessia among others.
+The auditions premiered on November 20, 2011.
 It is the first time that the show televise the pre-audition process and top 14 selection process.
 The winner is Pan Qianqian, a female baritone singer.

 Series 4 (2012–13)

-Series 4 was held on 18 November 2012.
-In this series, there will be four judges instead of three.
-Series regular judges Jerry Huang, Gao Xiaosong, Annie Yi and new judges Dou Wentao, Xu Jinglei, Leon Lai and Yang Wei will be featured in the audition process.
+Series 4 premiere on November 18, 2012.
+In this series, there were four judges instead of three.
+Series regular judges Jerry Huang, Gao Xiaosong, Annie Yi.
+New judges introduced were Dou Wentao, Xu Jinglei, Leon Lai, and Yang Wei.
 Contortionist, Wang Jungru beat out yo-yo specialist, Duan Zhimin in this series.

 Series 5 (2013–14)

-Series 5 began airing on 8 December 2013.
-The judges were Zhao Wei, Alec Su, Liu Ye and Wang Wei-chung.
+Series 5 premiered on December 8, 2013.
+The judges were Zhao Wei, Alec Su, Liu Ye, and Wang Weichung.

-Talent is...Coming (达人来了) and Talent's Night (达人春晚)
+Talent is...
+Coming and Talent's Night

 These series started airing before the start of Series 2 and 4.
-The show has been used to recap previous series' winners and notable contestants, before a new series airs.
-It also feature new performances from previous series.
+The show was used to recap previous series' winners and notable contestants before a new series broadcast.
+It also featured new performances from previous series.